The Ultimate Foe: Production

 John Nathan-Turner commissioned Pip and Jane Baker to write a replacement final episode.
 For copyright reasons they could not be told anything of the content of Saward's script (and there were lawyers observing all the commissioning meetings).
 The only similarity between the two is the announcement that the High Council of the Time Lords have resigned, which was a natural development of the earlier scripts.
 The new script ended on an optimistic note, with the Doctor departing for new adventures.
 In keeping with this more optimistic stance, Nathan-Turner decided to amend the script at the last minute to show how Peri had not died as shown in Mindwarp but had in fact survived and became Yrcanos's warrior queen.
 Her apparent death was a part of the Valeyard's tampering with the Matrix.
 A shot from the earlier story was used to show this.
 Nicola Bryant was absolutely disappointed to learn how the fate of her character had been changed.
-The working title of this story was Time Incorporated.
-This title did not appear in the final scripts or on-screen.
+The final title of "The Ultimate Foe" was initially used for Pip and Jane Baker's broadcast episodes 9-12 serial that ultimately became known as Terror of the Vervoids.

 Although the other episodes of this season were the usual 25 minutes in length, it proved impossible to edit episode 14 down to that length.
 Nathan-Turner applied for and received special permission for the episode to run 5 minutes over its scheduled time slot, making it 30 minutes.